CU-ESIIL/Summit_group_2026_7/docs/index.md

 Short term:

 - Create the framework for guided-inquiry learning modules for the undergraduate environmental science classroom that teach environmental content, data literacy, and AI skills
--Build an example module using our framework
+- Build an example module using our framework

 Long term: